nyangweso-rodgers/databases-and-messaging-services/03-Message-Broker-Services/01-apache-kafka/04-kafka-connect/03-cp-kafka-connect/Readme.md

     2. The **connector** does not support the array data type.
     3. If the **connector** makes numerous parallel insert operations in a large source table, insert transactions can commit out of order; this is typical and means that a greater auto_increment ID (for example, 101) is committed earlier and a smaller ID (for example, 100) is committed later.
 The time difference may only be a few milliseconds, but the commits are out of order nevertheless.

 ## 1.1.
-JDBC source connector with with Single Message Transformations -> Key:Long and Value:JSON
+JDBC Source Connector with with Single Message Transformations (SMTs) -> Key:Long and Value:JSON

 - Examles: